daithioc95/MS1/README.md

 Implementing this design will keep the audience engaged and compliment the users stories by firstly feeding the user with “what” it is that do, secondly, showing projects to convey “How” I do it and finally, providing a means of contact should they want to collaborate.

 ### User Stories
-- As a recruiter/potential client, I was to see the web developers experience, so that I can see if this is relevant to the job/project requirements.
+- As a recruiter/potential client, I want to see the web developers experience, so that I can see if this is relevant to the job/project requirements.
-- As a recruiter/potential client, I was to see the web developers’ skills, so that I can see if these skills match the job/project.
+- As a recruiter/potential client, I want to see the web developers’ skills, so that I can see if these skills match the job/project.
-- As a recruiter/potential client, I was to see the developer’s portfolio, so that I can see if his previous projects require capabilities relevant to this job/project.
+- As a recruiter/potential client, I want to see the developer’s portfolio, so that I can see if his previous projects require capabilities relevant to this job/project.
 - As a recruiter/potential client, I want to easily find this information while appreciating the websites design, so that I can see that the developer is competent in front-end development.
 - As a recruiter/potential client, if interested I want to contact to the developer, so that I can see if he is available for work.